gofractally/psibase/doc/psidk/src/format/fracpack.md

 ### Non-Extensible Fixed-Size Structs

+A non-extensible struct is one that will never gain new fields in the future.
+Non-extensibility requires an explicit opt-in; fracpack considers structs extensible by default. fracpack's extensibility mechanism is unrelated to inheritance; fracpack doesn't model inheritance and its C++ implementation doesn't understand it.

-A struct which is non-extensible (this is an opt-in flag) and which contains only fixed-sized subobjects is itself fixed size.
+A struct which is non-extensible and which contains only fixed-sized subobjects is itself fixed size.
 Its subobjects are packed in order without padding.
 A struct is variable size if it is extensible (the default) or if it contains any variable-sized data within it.
 Variable-size structs have a [different encoding](#variable-size-structs).

 ### Fixed-Length Arrays of Fixed-Size Objects